Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Setting

-when Otherwise, the product is defined to be zero. \end{definition}
+when Otherwise, the $m_k$ is defined to be zero. \end{definition}

-One may notice $\morprod{k}$ can only be defined when $\vec{f}$ is a Morse sequence satisfying the generic assumption in definition \ref{genericassumption}.
-The Morse category is indeed a $A_\infty$ pre-category instead of an honest category.
-We will not go into detail about the algebric problem on getting an honest category from this structures.
-For details about this, readers may see \cite{a1, fukaya1993morse}.
+Since $\morprod{k}$ can only be defined when $\vec{f}$ is a Morse sequence satisfying the generic assumption in definition \ref{genericassumption}, the Morse category is indeed an $A_\infty$ pre-category.
+Readers may see \cite{a1, fukayamorse} for the detail of algebraic construction to retrive an honest $A_\infty$ category.